meow-d/meow-d.github.io/_posts/2024-10-24-why do I refuse to watch parkour civilization? it's because of Dream.md

 ---
 layout: post
 tags: internet
-title: Why do I refused to watch parkour civilization? it's because of Dream.
+title: Why do I refuse to watch parkour civilization? it's because of Dream.
 ---

 you know why I was a Dream stan? because he was cringe and free. that guy just uploads cringy 40-minute long videos of him and his friends having fun, no one hated him for being cringe. everyone roots for that guy everytime he's mentioned.